 Erectile Dysfunction Treatment in Delhi

-In erectile dysfunction treatment in Delhi, first and foremost are the removal of the risk factors (eg through physical training, weight loss, smoke stop) and the treatment of possible causes (eg adjustment of blood pressure and blood sugar, switching to other drugs, hormone replacement, surgery of malformations, psychotherapy).
+In ed treatment in Delhi, first and foremost are the removal of the risk factors (eg through physical training, weight loss, smoke stop) and the treatment of possible causes (eg adjustment of blood pressure and blood sugar, switching to other drugs, hormone replacement, surgery of malformations, psychotherapy).

 At the same time – or if this is not enough or not possible – symptomatic measures (directed against the symptoms, ie the ED) can be used.